 At the other end of the spectrum, if you are a more mature entrant to the teaching profession, you should emphasize aspects of your previous work experience that may be particularly appealing in the context of a teaching career.
 These might include, for example, experience of managing and motivating teams, training and developing more junior colleagues, delivering presentations to large audiences, or organizing complex events to strict budgets and deadlines.

 Education / qualifications / training

 Depending on how much space you have left on your resume will determine whether you have separate sections for education, qualifications and training, or you could combine everything into just one section.
 Only list qualifications / training that is relevant to your employment / what you want to do next.

 Always send out your resume with a cover letter, which you have tailored to the individual position for which you are applying.
 Use this letter to set out your career aspirations and to highlight the three or four principal areas where your background is particularly relevant to the role in question.
 You should also emphasize any factors that may serve to distinguish you from the crowd, such as having foreign language ability, being licensed in more than one subject or being geographically mobile.

-- FREE Report: Is your Resume letting you down?: How to dramatically improve your resume
+- FREE Report: How to drastically improve your resume

-- Do you want an interview-winning resume?
-Professional resume writing services can dramatically improve your chances of securing the job you desire
+- Want an interview-winning CV / resume?
+Our professional CV writing service can dramatically improve your chances of securing the job you desire

 - How to write a resume index page

 - Example resumes